zenml-io/zenml-projects/customer_satisfaction/README.md

 The Purpose of this repository to demonstrate how [ZenML](https://github.com/zenml-io/zenml) enables your business to build and deploy machine learning pipelines in a multitude of ways:

 * By offering you a framework or template to develop within
-* By Integrationg of tools like mlflow deployment, mlflow tracking and etc
+* By integration of tools like mlflow deployment, mlflow tracking and more
 * By allowing you to easily build and deploy your machine learning pipelines

 ZenML is an extensible, open-source MLOps framework to create production-ready machine learning pipelines.
 Built for data scientists, it has a simple, flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that are catered towards ML workflows.